 “Do you want soooooome…TREATS?” he asks them, totally ignoring me.

 I shut my door and go around to the passenger side to join the fray.
-We play for a few scant minutes before a set of lights flashes through the trees, followed by the sound of tires crunching on snow.
+Jack and I are just pulling apart from our hug of greeting when a set of lights flashes through the trees, followed by the sound of tires crunching on snow.

-Jack straightens from where he’d been crouched down, taunting the dogs, to turn toward the coming vehicle.
-“That’ll be Ben,” he tells me.
+“That’ll be Ben,” Jack tells me.
 “New neighbor just down the hill.
 He bought the old Reynolds farmstead and is fixing it up.
 He’s from out west and doesn’t know anyone, so I figured I’d invite him over to meet you.
-And you’re close enough in age, so I thought you could introduce him to the other youngins in town.”
+You’re close in age.
+Maybe you can introduce him to the other youngins in town.”

 I turn toward the vehicle – a lifted Jeep – as it rolls to a stop and the lights cut out.
 “Sure.
 They could use some fresh meat.
 Gossip is running dry with everyone shut up from the storms.”

 Jack snorts in response.
 “Well, go easy on him.
 Like I said, he’s new, and not used to small town life.
 I think you’ll like him, though.
 He’s artsy-fartsy like yourself.”